-One of my most memorable meals that I have enjoyed (we are talking in the top 10) was a fantastic Portuguese Lobster meal at Lenny’s sister’s home.
+One of the most memorable meals that I have enjoyed was a fantastic Portuguese Lobster meal at Lenny’s sister’s home.
 I gorged myself silly, in fact, I thought I may die on the flight home that evening.
-Joe, Lenny’s brother in-law, made this spicy sauce that was one of the best things I have ever put into my mouth, and it went so well with the sweet lobster.
-Once you have Lobster Azorean Style with Joe’s Spicy Portuguese Sauce you may never go back to butter alone.
+Joe, Lenny’s brother-in-law, made this exceptional spicy Portuguese sauce that was one of the best things I have ever put into my mouth.
+It goes so well with steamed lobster.
+Once you have Lobster Azorean Style with Joe’s Spicy Portuguese Sauce you may never go back to using only butter with your lobster.

-Normally, I just boil the lobster in a boiling pot of water that is seasoned with fresh lemon, thyme, white wine, an onion and garlic.
-Lenny feels bad just plunging him into a boiling pot, so he does it the way he learned, I like to call it the Portuguese way: he cuts the tail off, cuts the body in half and cleans it out and then we boil it, it comes out very flavorful, clean and succulent.
-To serve, just pass a big bowl of Joe’s Spicy Portuguese Sauce and indulge!
+Lenny feels bad plunging him into a boiling pot, so he does it the way he learned growing up, I like to call it the Portuguese way: he cuts the tail off, cuts the body in half while a live, then he cleans it out and boils it.

-3 tablespoons, fresh crushed red pepper, if you can find Portuguese use that, if not harissa works well
+- 3 tablespoons, fresh crushed red pepper, if you can find Portuguese (Piri Piri) use that, if not harissa works well

 This is really made to taste.